-August 15, 2017 - Supplemental documents for Renewing PSH and RRH projects due by 3:00 PM.
-This includes the Addendum, supportive documents showing timely drawdowns (LOCCS reports), and the change designation form (for DedicatedPLUS projects as applicable).
+August 6, 2019 - Review Applications for Renewing PSH and RRH projects and supplemental documents (listed on pages 10-11 of this document) due by 3:00 PM.
+This includes the Certification Policy Addendum, Coordinated Entry Policy Addendum, supportive documents showing timely drawdowns (LOCCS reports), most recent monitoring, HUD APR from Sage, HUD Data Quality Report from HMIS, Notice of Intent to consolidate grants (as applicable), and the change designation form (for DedicatedPLUS projects as applicable).

-August 15, 2017 - Review Applications (including Addendum) for New PSH, RRH, and Joint TH & PH-RRH Component projects, as well as all required copies and supplemental documents, due at DCA by 5:00 pm.
+August 7, 2019 - Review Applications (including both Addendums) for NEW PSH, RRH, and Joint TH & PH-RRH Component projects, as well as all required copies and supplemental documents (listed on pages 12-13 of this document), due at DCA by 5:00 pm.